What’s the best treatment for dark circles under eyes? It’s one of the questions that I get more often. One I answer with another question:

-- Paula’s Choice Resist 10% Niacinamide Booster ($42.00): available at Dermstore, Look Fantastic, Nordstrom and Paula’s Choice
+- Paula’s Choice Resist 10% Niacinamide Booster ($42.00): This booster has 10% niacinamide to fade away dark spots and minimise pores and Vitamin C to prevent premature aging.
+Available at Dermstore, Look Fantastic, Nordstrom and Paula’s Choice

 What’s the best treatment for dark circles caused by medication?

-I guess you could ask your physician if you could switch to a different medication.
+You can ask your physician if you could switch to a different medication.
 But, this isn’t always possible.
 Often, the only remedy is a good concealer.
+Again.